Ad. #nakh- v. (biconsonantal-verb) “to come”

 A verb translated in the past tense as “came” (SD/247, 311), so probably meaning “to come”.
 Like kalab-, this is one of the few Adûnaic verbs attested in more than one conjugation.
 As such, it is useful in the study of Adûnaic verbs, in this case biconsonantal-verbs as opposed to triconsonantal kalab-.

 It is attested in two forms, unakkha “he-came” and yanākhim “are at hand”.
 The initial elements in these forms are the 3rd-sg masculine pronominal prefix u- and the 3rd-pl neuter pronominal prefix ya-, respectively, while the latter form has the plural verbal suffix -m.
-Removing these elements leaves the conjugated forms nakkha and nākhi, which this lexicon identifies as the past and continuative-present tenses.
+Removing these elements leaves the conjugated forms nakkha and nākhi, which are the past and continuative-present tenses according to the theories used here.
 If the second form is the continuative-present, its literal meaning may be “are coming”.

 Conceptual Development: In the draft version of the Lament of Akallabêth, this verb stem was apparently nek-, with past forms hunekkū >> unekkū “he-came”, with Tolkien vacillating on the proper form of the 3rd-sg masculine pronominal prefix u-.